 "Hello, we unlocked your domain name as requested.
 Here is its EPP code: Domain name: davidairey.com - Auth/EPP key: 6835892AE0087D66.
 Best Regards, Support"

-I immediately typed a reply to this ticket, asking for help, and wanting to know what I could do to resolve the situation.
-Here’s what I was told by the support team:
+I immediately typed a reply asking what I could do to resolve the situation.
+Here's what the support team said:

 What?
 Not only did the hacker gain access to my web host control panel, but they also squirmed their way into my email account?
 This is when I began to get very worried.
 I kept a lot of personal emails behind my username and password, and this was a real invasion of privacy.
-For a few minutes I sat in the net café, my girlfriend beside me, and I didn’t know what to think.
+For a few minutes I sat in the net café and didn't know what to think.

-I sent an email to GoDaddy, where my domain had been illegally transferred to, and asked them to prevent any further transfers.
-I wanted the domain in one place whilst I investigated.
-Here’s what GoDaddy said:
+I emailed GoDaddy where my domain had been illegally transferred to, and asked them to prevent any further transfers.
+I wanted the domain in one place while I investigated.
+GoDaddy said: